AbdulAmirK/Peaceful-Holidays/README.md

    <h2>Prerequisites</h2>
   </summary>

-Before this starting this lab, you should have learnt about:
+Before this starting this project, you should have learnt about:

 - Data types, operators and structures
 - Flow control (if-else statements and loops)
 - Functions
+- Filters
+- Pandas and Numpy
+- Basic Statistics

   <br>
   <hr>